 Research and Postdoctoral Fellows

 Born in Valdivia, Chile.
-He is a Computer Science PhD, Universidad de Chile.
+Computer Science PhD, Universidad de Chile.
 Civil Engineer in Informatics, Universidad Austral de Chile, Valdivia.
 I develop parametric contour models for 2D/3D segmentation and characterization of biological structures in confocal microscopy images, combining image processing and computational geometry.
 I am the author of ALPACA (ALgorithm for Piecewise Adjacent Contour Adjustment), an algorithm that detects, quantifies, and optimizes the contour of adjacent structures in time-lapse microscopy images.
 Also, I have experience with optical flow algorithms, reproducible research, and teaching in image processing for fluorescence microscopy.
 I have basic knowledge of interoperability in health information systems which I am currently applying and expanding within a trans-disciplinary software project for digital pathology, processing biopsy images for clinical decision support systems and standardized access for biomedical research, training, and development.
 In parallel, I support research & training of researchers and students on computational image processing for developmental biology, microbiology, cell biology, and other topics

 Born in Santiago de Chile.
 She studied Veterinary Medicine at University Mayor.
 Then, she obtained her PhD. degree in Biomedical Sciences, in the Faculty of Medicine, University of Chile, thanks to a CONICYT PhD Scholarship.
 Her Postdoctoral studies were financed thanks to a FONDECYT proyect, and involve the characterization of the ontogeny of the Parapineal Organ, an asymmetric group of neurons in the zebrafish brain.
 My fields of interest are the neurobiology in the zebrafish model, in particular brain development, the understanding of cell/neuronal morphology and how the environmental inputs, particularly light can influence neuronal plasticity and brain fuction.
 My fields of expertise relate to developmental and neurobiology, light and confocal microscopy and superresolution and scientific image analysis.